ftsrg/ingraph/README.md

 ingraph is defined as a single Gradle project, so it can be built in a single step.
 However, the subprojects are split to two categories:

 1. `ingraph-compiler`, which compiles openCypher queries to relational algebra expressions (search plans / Rete networks).
-The compiler components are built using EMF-based technologies (Xcore, Xtend, Xtext and VIATRA), so we recommended the Eclipse IDE for developing them.
+The compiler components are built using EMF-based technologies (Xcore, Xtend, Xtext and VIATRA), so we recommend the Eclipse IDE for developing them.

 2. `ingraph-engine`, which evaluates relational algebra expressions.
 The engine is built using Scala-based technologies (Akka, ScalaTest and Scala Cukes), so we recommend contributors to use IntelliJ IDEA for developing these components.